Efficient variational contraction of two-dimensional tensor networks with a non-trivial unit cell: Contracting tensor networks with non trivial unit cell

 Eq.~\eqref{pvumps_core} is an eigenvector equation solving for all $v_i$ at the same time.
 Assuming an iterative solver this corresponds to increasing the complexity from $\bigO(k)$ to $\bigO(nk)$, which in turn corresponds to a linear overhead in the scaling parameter $n$.
 While this is not necessary for matrices, as blocking increases the complexity only linearly, too, it is crucial for MPOs due to the non-trivial bond dimension.
-Obviously, we can re-obtain the $v_y$ from $\tilde{v}$ via normalizing the respective vectors in the $y$-channels.
+Finally, the crucial observation is that we can re-obtain the sought-after $v_y$ from the solution $\tilde{v}$ simply by normalizing the respective $\tilde{v}_y$ (c.f.
+Eq.~\eqref{eq:def-tilde-v}).

 Let us now do the same on the level of MPOs.
 We rewrite Eq.~\eqref{MPO_eigenvalue_equation} similar to Eq.~\eqref{pre_eigenvector_equation} as

 where we made the $y$ dependence on the tensors explicit for clarity.
 This is the analogue of (\ref{pre_eigenvector_equation}) on the level of tensor networks.
 Hence, we can use the same arguments as before to obtain the tensor network analogue of (\ref{pvumps_core})